-On October 1, 2015, the EPA again lowered the ozone NAAQS, this time to 0.070 ppm (70 ppb) averaged over 8 hours.
+On October 1, 2015, the EPA lowered the primary and secondary ozone NAAQS to 0.070 ppm (70 ppb) averaged over 8 hours.
 See 80 FR 65292 (October 26, 2015).
-Based on certified ambient air monitoring data for the 2013-2015 ozone seasons, eight monitors in Pennsylvania have design values that violate the 2015 ozone NAAOS.
-The monitors are located in Allegheny, Armstrong, Bucks, Delaware, Indiana, Lebanon, Montgomery, and Philadelphia Counties.
-Preliminary ambient air ozone monitoring data for the 2014-2016 ozone seasons, however, indicate that six counties have design values that violate the 2015 ozone NAAOS.
-These six monitors are located in Allegheny, Berks, Bucks, Delaware, Montgomery, and Philadelphia Counties.
-As required under section 107(d) of the CAA (42 U.S.C.A. § 7407), the Commonwealth submitted designation recommendations for the 2015 ozone NAAQS to the EPA on October 3, 2016.
-The designation recommendations were based on the ambient ozone concentrations from the 2013-2015 ozone seasons.
-The EPA is expected to issue final designations for attainment, nonattainment, and unclassifiable areas for the 2015 ozone NAAQS in December 2017.
+As required under section 107(d) of the CAA (42 U.S.C.A. § 7407), the Commonwealth submitted designation recommendations for the 2015 ozone NAAQS to the EPA on October 3, 2016, based on the ambient ozone concentrations from the 2013-2015 ozone seasons following opportunity for public notice and comment.
+See 46 Pa.
+B. 5162 (August 20, 2016).
+The Commonwealth submitted revised designation recommendations to the EPA on April 22, 2017.
+See 47 Pa.
+B. 2387 (April 22, 2017).
+The EPA issued final designations for the attainment/unclassifiable areas on November 16, 2017.
+See 82 FR 54232 (November 16, 2017).
+However, the EPA has not yet issued final nonattainment area designations.
+DEP submitted a request to the EPA on February 20, 2018 requesting that the EPA not include "exceptional" ambient air monitoring data from the 2016 Canadian forest fires in determining the final nonattainment area designations.
+Based on certified ambient air monitoring data for the 2014-2016 ozone seasons, eight monitors in seven counties in this Commonwealth have design values that violate the 2015 ozone NAAOS.
+The monitors are in Berks, Bucks, Chester, Delaware, Lebanon, Montgomery and Philadelphia counties.
+If the EPA concurs on the Department's exceptional event analysis with respect to the Fort McMurray wildfires in Alberta, Canada from May 2016, only five monitors in this Commonwealth will have design values that violate the 2015 ozone NAAQS based on the certified data for the 2014-2016 ozone seasons.
+The monitors are in Bucks, Chester, Delaware, and Philadelphia counties.
 Following designation of nonattainment areas for the 2015 ozone NAAQS, the Department must ensure that the 2015 ozone NAAQS is attained and maintained by implementing permanent and Federally-enforceable control measures as necessary and appropriate.
-Implementation of and compliance with the proposed VOC emission reduction measures in § 129.63a would assist the Commonwealth in reducing the levels of ozone precursor emissions that contribute to potential nonattainment of the 2015 ozone NAAQS.
+Implementation of and compliance with the final VOC emission reduction measures in § 129.63a will assist the Commonwealth in reducing the levels of ozone precursor emissions that contribute to potential nonattainment of the 2015 ozone NAAQS.